 3. Watch a Train Pass Narrow City Lanes

-Thanks to Instagram, the train street where trains pass by a narrow residential lane twice a day, has become ever so popular and crowded.
-It is strange to see locals going getting on with their daily routine in such a place.
+Thanks to Instagram, the train street, where trains pass by a narrow residential lane twice a day, has become ever more popular and crowded.
+It is strange to see locals going on with their daily routine in such a place.
 Cafes have sprung up on either side of the track and people flock here to watch and photograph this unique street and train.

 Duration of Visit: 30 mins